cipherowl-ai/openECS/cmd/cli/README.md

 gpg --full-generate-key
 ```

-- Follow the prompts to configure the key’s type, size, expiration, and user identity (name, email, etc.).
+- Follow the prompts to configure the key's type, size, expiration, and user identity (name, email, etc.).
 - Provide a passphrase when prompted.

 ```bash